alex-r-bigelow/paper-instruments/README.md

 - clone this repository somewhere inside ~/tangelo_html/
 - send your users to http://your.machines.ip.address:8080/~yourUserName/paper-instruments/index.html (make sure port 8080 is accessible)
 - edit your prototype by going to edit.html.
 Images should be placed the data folder.
 When finished, the replace config.json with the one edit.html generates.
-- see a quick overlay of the tracking results by going to vis.html (coming soon: better vis)
+- see a quick overlay of the tracking results by going to trace.html (coming soon: legit visualization)

 If you don't care about mouse tracking data, it's much easier - just host index.html, and the lib, scripts, and data folders wherever you please (as it's only javascript, a Dropbox public folder or github page will work just fine).